 3. It can be found in capsules, teas, and powders.

 4. The traditional way to take ashwagandha is with warm milk and turmeric before bedtime.
-This is the perfect combination of ingredients to promote a good night's sleep and reduce anxiety.
-Turmeric also has anti-inflammatory properties making this concoction, often referred to as golden milk, a winner.
+This perfect combination of ingredients promotes a good night's sleep and reduces anxiety.
+Turmeric also has anti-inflammatory properties, making this concoction a winner, often referred to as golden milk.

 Our clinical experts continually monitor the health and medical content posted on CURA4U, and we update our blogs and articles when new information becomes available.
 Last reviewed by Dr. Saad Zia on May 2nd, 2023.